 Make sure you treat (and find) the life-threatening injuries first.
 Do a careful primary survey – think about what you’re looking for, i.e. what are the likely consequences of being stabbed in your chest or abdomen?

-We had 33% thoracic injuries and 32% abdominal injuries – so it’s not uncommon to have central stabbings.
+We had 33% thoracic and 32% abdominal injuries – so it’s not uncommon to have central stabbings.
 For chest wounds – think about cardiac tamponade, haemothorax, pneumothorax, flail chest, and diaphragm lacerations.
-For abdominal wounds – think about liver lacerations, splenic lacerations, kidney lacerations, and bowel lacerations
+For abdominal injuries – think about liver lacerations, splenic lacerations, kidney lacerations, and bowel lacerations.

-You can do a focused FAST (if you can)– particularly look to exclude pericardial effusion.
+You can do a focused FAST (if you can), mainly to exclude pericardial effusion.
 However, remember that a negative FAST shouldn’t rule out an injury.

 Kieran has a mid-thoracic wound and is looking pale.
-You decided to get a CT chest, abdo, and pelvis.
+You decided to get a CT chest, abdomen, and pelvis.